PROGRAM TYPES

 • Technology and crime analysis (crime mapping, data analysis, and criminal justice information systems)

-Quinn Bill Information
+Quinn Bill information

 Anna Maria College’s criminal justice program is Quinn Bill-certified by the Massachusetts Board of Higher Education.
 As a result, students graduating from our program are eligible for the pay incentives outlined in the PCIPP.